-FT-511 Food Chemistry
+16FTE21C1 Food Chemistry

-There will be ten questions in all.
-The candidates will be required to answer five questions in all selecting one question from each unit.
+There will be nine questions in all.
+The first question comprising of short answer type questions covering the entire syllabus will be compulsory.
+The remaining eight questions will comprise of a set of two questions from each unit and the candidate will be required to attempt four questions selecting at least one from each unit.
 All questions carry equal marks.

-Food chemistry- definition, scope and importance; water in food, water activity and shelf life of food; chemistry and stability of water and fat soluble vitamins; chemical properties of minerals and their bioavailability, enrichment and fortification.
+Food chemistry- definition, scope and importance; water in food, water activity and shelf life of food; chemistry and stability of water and fat soluble vitamins; minerals and their bioavailability, Food enrichment and fortification.

-Carbohydrates-classification, physical and chemical properties of sugars, functional properties and uses of pectic substances, gums and dietary fiber in food; browning reaction in food: enzymatic and non-enzymatic browning, their occurrence and applications in food; starches: functionality of starch in foods, gelatinization and retrogradation of starches, modified starches, resistant starches.
+Carbohydrates -classification, physical and chemical properties of sugars, functional properties and uses of pectic substances, gums and dietary fiber in food; browning reaction in food: enzymatic and non-enzymatic browning, their occurrence and applications in food; starches: functionality of starch in foods, gelatinization and retro-gradation of starches, modified starches, resistant starches.

-Lipids classification, properties- lipolysis, auto-oxidation, rancidity and flavour reversion, thermal decomposition and effect of ionizing radiations; modification of fats and oils (hydrogenation and interesterification); role of food lipids in flavour,;nutritional aspects of natural and modified fats; fat mimetics.
+Lipids classification, properties- lipolysis, auto-oxidation, rancidity and flavour reversion, thermal decomposition and effect of ionizing radiations; modification of fats and oils (hydrogenation and interesterification), fat mimetics.

-Proteins : structures of protein and amino acids; physical, chemical and functional properties of proteins, functional properties of food proteins, modification of food protein in processing and storage and its implications, texturized, denaturation of protein, gel formation.
+Proteins : Classification and structures of protein and amino acids; physical, chemical and functional properties of proteins, functional properties of food proteins, modification of food protein in processing and storage and its implications, texturized, denaturation of protein, gel formation, functionality of egg proteins and wheat proteins in foods